myersm0/ObservableCortex.jl/README.md

 ```
 ![demo1](https://github.com/myersm0/ObservableCortex.jl/blob/main/examples/demo1.png)

-Or, instead of using the `default_views`, you can define a set of custom views in a specific arrangement that you want to plot by designing an `OrthographicLayout`, which can be generated from a `Matrix` of tuples like this:
+Or, instead of using the `default_views`, you can define a set of custom views in a specific arrangement that you want to plot by designing an `OrthographicLayout` like this:
 ```
 custom_views = OrthographicLayout(
 	[